Kibbeh Recipe: Step-by-Step Lebanese Classic

 1

 Heat the ghee and olive oil in a large skillet over medium heat.
-Add the chopped onions and sauté until softened for about 5 minutes.
-Add the ground meat to the skillet and cook, breaking it apart with a wooden spoon.
-Cook for about 8 minutes until it's lightly browned.
+Once warm, add the chopped onions and sauté for about 5 minutes until soft and fragrant.
+Next, add the ground meat, breaking it apart with a wooden spoon.
+Cook for about 8 minutes, stirring occasionally, until lightly browned.

 2

-Mix well with the salt, pepper, seven spices, and cinnamon over the meat.
-Cook for another minute or two and mix in the spice powder.
-Add the lemon juice and pomegranate molasses to the skillet and stir until combined.
-Turn off the heat and remove it from the stovetop.
-Mix the cooked meat mixture with toasted pine nuts in a separate bowl until evenly mixed.
-Keep aside until ready to use.
+Sprinkle the salt, pepper, seven spices, and cinnamon over the meat, mixing well to evenly coat.
+Cook for another 1-2 minutes, allowing the spices to blend into the mixture.
+Stir in the lemon juice and pomegranate molasses, ensuring everything is well combined.
+Turn off the heat and remove the skillet from the stovetop.
+In a separate bowl, mix the cooked meat mixture with toasted pine nuts until evenly incorporated.
+Set aside until ready to use.

 3